wp-plugins/participants-database/readme.txt

 = Using the Plugin: =

-This is a cmplex plugin that can be configured in many ways.
+This is a complex plugin that can be configured in many ways.
 I am happy to answer support questions, but please read the documentation I have provided.
 More often than not, your questions will be answered there.

 I have created a [Quick Setup Guide](http://xnau.com/participants-database-quick-setup-guide/) for an example setup to get you started.